Van Gogh Museum

 The museum website not only aims to inspire and entice visitors but also educate and delight them.
 However, the old story format didn’t promote users to read the content in its entirety.
 So we updated the website’s story format by simplifying the layout while making it more snappy and interactive as the user scrolls down.
 This made the articles more appealing to read, especially for users coming from social channels.
 It also enabled editors to create and post content in a much quicker fashion.

 Revealing the details of Van Gogh’s paintings digitally

-The museum’s new website embarks on a voyage of discovery and inspiration, helping guide art lovers to the world of Vincent van Gogh.
-In less than six months, we relaunched the museum’s site and made it more colourful and highly-accessible, in addition to drastically increasing the site speed and loading times.
-Users all around the world can now be inspired by how Van Gogh influenced art’s history and connect with the museum from thousands of miles away.
+The museum’s new website embarks in a voyage of discovery and inspiration, helping guide art lovers to the world of Vincent van Gogh.
+Ensuring users all around the world are inspired by how Van Gogh influenced art’s history and can connect with the museum in a desirable digital manner.

 Using the power of technology for a good cause

 What do you get when you bring digital and tech together with a good cause?
 A digital marketplace where donors are linked to African farmers, who shovel life back into the barren soil.

 The climate is one of the major concerns of this generation.
 Realising this, Justdiggit trains people in areas of drought to dig half-moon circles in which rainwater is collected.
 This process of ‘greening’ ensures that the land will be fertile again within a year, something that is vitally important for the local population and which, on a larger scale, the whole world can benefit from.